Need help? Start with the resources below, or email our support team directly.

 Commute Coach is currently in development.
 Contact us to be notified when it launches.

-ClipMesh runs on macOS, Windows 10/11, and Linux.
-All three platforms can share clipboard content with each other — copy on macOS, paste on Windows, and vice versa.
+ClipMesh runs on macOS, Windows 10/11, Linux, Android, and iOS.
+All platforms can share clipboard content with each other over your local network — copy on a Mac, paste on a phone, and vice versa.
 The macOS build is a universal binary (Apple Silicon and Intel).
 The Linux build is a single statically-linked binary with no external dependencies.
+The Android app supports Android 8.0 and later; the iOS app supports iOS 16 and later.

 Download the installer for your platform from the download page (requires a valid license key).

-.pkginstaller.
-ClipMesh installs to/usr/local/bin/and sets up a LaunchAgent so it starts automatically at login. - Windows: Run
+• macOS: Open the .pkg installer.
+ClipMesh installs to /usr/local/bin/ and sets up a LaunchAgent so it starts automatically at login.

-ClipMesh-Setup.exe.
-It installs to%PROGRAMFILES%\ClipMesh\, adds a Windows Firewall rule for UDP port 9876, and registers an autostart entry.
-No admin account is needed for day-to-day use — only during install for the firewall rule. - Linux: Run
+• Windows: Run ClipMesh-Setup.exe.
+It installs to %PROGRAMFILES%\ClipMesh\, adds a Windows Firewall rule for UDP port 9876, and registers an autostart entry.
+No admin account is needed for day-to-day use — only during install for the firewall rule.

-sudo sh ClipMesh-<version>.run.
-It installs to/usr/local/bin/and sets up a systemd user service.
+• Linux: Run sudo sh ClipMesh-<version>.run.
+It installs to /usr/local/bin/ and sets up a systemd user service.

 On the first device, run clipmesh setup.
 This opens a local web page showing your shared encryption key as text and a QR code.
 The key is also saved to ~/.clipmesh/SETUP_KEY.txt (or %APPDATA%\.clipmesh\SETUP_KEY.txt on Windows).